arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-Introduction.md

     $subscriptionId = '<your-subscription-id>'

     #Provide the name of your resource group
-    $resourceGroupName ='workshoprg'
+    $resourceGroupName = 'workshoprg'

+    #Provide the name of the resource group holding the snapshot on which the VM is based
+    $snapshotResourceGroupName = 'clouderarg'

     #Specify the location for creating resources
     $location = "East US"

+    # TBD - THIS WILL HAVE TO BE STORED SOMEWHERE ACCESSIBLE TO STUDENTS
     #Provide the name of the snapshot that will be used to create OS disk
-    $snapshotName = 'clouderasnapshot' # TBD - THIS WILL HAVE TO BE STORED SOMEWHERE ACCESSIBLE TO STUDENTS
+    #$diskName = 'clouderasnapshot'

     #Provide the name of the OS disk that will be created using the snapshot
     $osDiskName = 'clouderadisk'